tkaagent/agentic-ai-workshop/uc4-isis/README.md

 ## Summary

 In a simulated NOC workflow, an **ISIS-enabled** topology undergoes routine automation tasks during a maintenance window (e.g. user provisioning, syslog setup, and interface updates...).
-One maintenance script, trying to isolate a network from the routing accidentally breaks ISIS.
-The agentic AI autonomously investigates, performing a **Configuration Blame Analysis** that pinpoints the root cause (RCA) and identifies **who** made the change, **when**, **where** and **why**.
+One maintenance script, trying to isolate a network device from the routing, accidentally breaks ISIS.
+The agentic AI investigates, following a best practices document, performing a **Configuration Blame Analysis** that pinpoints the root cause and identifies **who** made the change, **when**, **where** and **why**.

 ## Steps